ennulife/ennulifeassessments/INSTALLATION.md

    - Go to `ENNU Life > Assessments`
    - Verify assessment type cards
    - Check assessment data tables

+## Uninstallation

+To completely remove the ENNU Life Assessment Plugin and all of its data, simply deactivate and delete the plugin from the WordPress admin dashboard.
+The plugin includes an uninstallation hook that will automatically remove all of the following data:

+*   All plugin options from the `wp_options` table.
+*   All user meta data associated with the plugin from the `wp_usermeta` table.
+*   Any custom database tables created by the plugin.

 ## 🔍 **Troubleshooting Installation**